toombs-caeman/treerat/README.md

-# TODO
-* Each parsing definition should explicitly mark the sections that are kept, with the default being none.
-While this worsens the syntax, it makes trimming the tree much easier
-* unfmt

 # treerat

 This is a language for rapidly prototyping domain specific languages (DSLs) hosted within a general purpose language (GPL).